I24-MOTION/i24_database_api/README.md

 ### In future versions

 Additional future enhancements include:
-- use logger in db_writer
+- Use logger in db_writer
-- simplify object initiation with less arguments
+- Allow more customization in DBWriter, such as max time out etc.
-- add built-in user privilege checking (but this step requires authentication).
+- Add built-in user privilege checking (but this step requires authentication).
 After temporary disable authentication in mongod.conf, one can do
 ```python
 dbr.client.admin.command({"usersInfo": "readonly" })['users'][0]['roles']
 ```